 Victory could have gone either way.
 Had we ordered a coffee at Abington, we would have lost.
 Had we been delayed by the blanket of fog we encountered on the journey home, we would have lost.
 Had we not followed the world’s fastest cherry picker into Edinburgh, we would have lost.
 Had I not asked the second porter, we would have lost.
 It was nip and tuck stuff.
 All of our overnight decisions, no matter how small, had made a difference.

 The steering is wonderfully accurate, the ride is exceptional and the pace is intoxicating.
 Rolls-Royce has also done a brilliant job of disguising the inevitable requirements of a digital age in such an analogue and old-school cabin.
-There’s more than a hint of BMW ownership in the cabin, chief of which include the iDrive system, infotainment screen and safety ‘chimes’, but this feels every inch a Rolls-Royce, right down to the thin-rimmed steering wheel, soft leather, proper wood and dashboard dials.
+There’s more than a hint of BMW ownership, notably the iDrive infotainment screen and safety ‘chimes’, but this feels every inch a Rolls-Royce, right down to the thin-rimmed steering wheel, soft leather, proper wood and dashboard dials.

 We even managed to achieve a combined 22.2mpg over 1,400 miles of driving, which – while not exactly frugal – is perfectly respectable for a V12-engined car so adept at racing trains across the country.